sc2-sys/experiments/README.md

   <hr>
 </div>

 This repository contains the experiment scripts for SC2.
+To prepare your environment, first [deploy](https://github.com/sc2-sys/deploy) an SC2 cluster, and upload all the benchmark [applications](https://github.com/sc2-sys/applications).

-You may navigate to any of the different experiments:
+You may then navigate to any of the different experiments:
+* [image-pull](./results/start-up/README.md) - explore different image-pulling mechanisms in SC2.
+* [scale-out](./results/scale-out/README.md) - measure the scale-out latency for SC2.
 * [start-up](./results/start-up/README.md) - measure the start-up latency for SC2.
-* [scale-out](./results/scale-out/README.md) - measure the scale-out latency for SC2.